Nationalists not extremists: Pravy Sektor deny radicalism claims

 Showing me around a museum of the Maidan and the subsequent conflict his men and women have put together he continued: “We are nationalists, I am a nationalist.
 But we are not some others who are neo-Nazis, white supremacists, and all that stuff.
 In this unit we have Jews, Muslims, Christians; you’ll not see anyone with a Nazi or fascist tattoo or anything like that.
 We have volunteers from lots of different countries, we don’t mind where they come from, or their religion.”

-Among the items in display at the museum was a short book about the unit written by a Irish volunteer, Patrick, who had served with them.
+Among the items on display at the museum was a short book about the unit written by a Irish volunteer, Patrick, who had served with them.
 There have also been English and Scottish volunteers.

 One of the fighters in the unit currently is a Russian who had left Moscow and travelled to Ukraine to fight in the war.